That's why we call it the ethical currency.

 The idea of having a cryptocurrency that's always worth $1 is not new either.
 It's called a stablecoin, and crypto traders have been using them for years.

-Our for-profit competitors, like Tether and Circle (USDC) do the same thing: issue a stablecoin; keep a reserve; invest it in T-bills; earn money from the interest.
+Our for-profit competitors, like Tether and Circle (USDC) do the same thing: create a stablecoin; keep a reserve; invest it in T-bills; earn money from the interest.

 With Glo, there are two differences: